GetDutchie/brick/packages/brick_build/README.md

 |--|--brick_offline_first_with_cloud_firestore_build
 ```

-* [ ] If my provider relies on Flutter, a separate package for annotations and configuration exists as a `_abstract` package
+* [ ] If the provider has a Flutter dependency, a separate package for annotations and configuration exists as a `_abstract` package
 * [ ] The `_generators` package **does not** include a `build.yaml` (multiple `build.yaml` files can cause race collisions)
 * [ ] `<Provider>Fields`, `<Provider>SerializeGenerator`, `<Provider>DeserializeGenerator`, and `<Provider>ModelSerdesGenerator` can be accessed outside the `_generators` package
 * [ ] Only one class-level annotation is discovered per `_build` package